“What on earth is a side hustle?” I hear you exclaim.

 I was back living in the UK, hated my job, had been bullied by other managers, worked stupidly long hours and got to breaking point.
 I went to work one day and quit.
 Just like that.
 Luckily I wasn’t out of a job instantly as I had to work three months’ notice.
 On paper, this probably isn’t the smartest thing to do when you’ve no plan b.
 But nothing focuses the mind more than knowing you have a three-month deadline to sort your shit and step up your hustle.
 I was determined I was not working for anyone else.
 I was going it alone.

 And I did.
 I fell back on my old skills I learnt whilst blogging.
 Then I turned to my trusted friend the internet and I hustled my arse off.
 I did loads of different things from buying and selling on Ebay, having a market stall, making soaps and bath bombs to selling admin services as a freelancer.
-And I used lots of different random skills I’d acquired along the way and eventually a natural path occurred and we ended up with Socially Sam and now also Socially Famous PR.
+And I used lots of different random skills I’d acquired along the way and eventually a natural path occurred.

 It wasn’t easy but what I learnt was that there are loads of things you can do if you want to make a bit of extra money on the side which if need be you can then upscale if you ever find yourself out of work.
 With a side hustle, you never need to lose your income again.